AIS-Bonn/opt_control/README.md

 Start state of the whole trajectory.
 The state consist of position, velocity and acceleration per axis

 ### Waypoints
 List of waypoints the trajectory has to cross.
-Each waypoint is 5-dimensional, consisting of position, velocity, acceleration, velocity prediction and acceleration prediction (not functional) per axis.
+Each waypoint is 5-dimensional, consisting of position, velocity, acceleration, velocity prediction, and acceleration prediction (not functional) per axis.
 The velocity prediction variable describes the motion of the waypoint.
 This enables the method to generate interception trajectories.
-Velocity and acceleration variables are waypoint centric.
+Velocity and acceleration variables are waypoint-centric.
 This means, if a waypoint is moving, the allocentric velocity in the waypoint is waypoint velocity + waypoint velocity prediction.

 ### V_max
 Maximum velocity.